Saint Anne's Park

 Saint Anne's Park (Páirc Naomh Áine) is a 240 acre public park situated between Raheny and Clontarf, suburbs on the northside of Dublin, Ireland.
 It is owned and managed by Dublin City Council.

-The park, the second largest municipal park in Dublin, is part of a former 202 ha estate assembled by members of the Guinness family, descendants of Sir Arthur Guinness, founder of the famous brewery, beginning with Benjamin Lee Guinness in 1835 (the largest municipal park is nearby (North) Bull Island, also shared between Clontarf and Raheny).
+The park, the second largest municipal park in Dublin, is formed from part of a former 202 ha estate assembled by members of the Guinness family, descendants of Sir Arthur Guinness, founder of the famous brewery, beginning with Benjamin Lee Guinness in 1835 (the largest municipal park is nearby (North) Bull Island, also shared between Clontarf and Raheny).
 In 1837, they built St Anne's House, a large Italianate-style residence.
 The house and park were purchased by Dublin Corporation (now Dublin City Council) in 1939.
 Part of the land was developed for housing.

-The park is bisected by the small Naniken River and features an artificial pond and a number of follies, a rose garden, a Chinese garden, a fine collection of trees with walks, including an arboretum, a playground, cafe, and recreational facilities including extensive GAA and soccer playing fields, tennis courts and a par-3 golf course.
+The park is bisected by the small Naniken River and features an artificial pond and a number of follies, a rose garden, a Chinese garden, a fine collection of trees with walks, including Dublin municipal arboretum, a playground, cafe, and recreational facilities including extensive Gaelic sport and soccer playing fields, tennis courts and a par-3 golf course.
+There is also a dedicated dog park.

 History

+Before the Guinnesses

+In 1747, John Vernon of Clontarf Castle leased 29 Irish acres of land at Blackbush to a Paul Hale and his brothers for 99 years, and in 1796, Margaret Holmes, only child of Paul Hale, assigned Blackbush to her son John Holmes.
+In 1814, 'Thornhill House' was built on the Blackbush lands by Sergeant John Ball.
+As of 1829, Hugh and Fleming O'Reilly were living in Thornhill.

+The Guinness era

-The estate was named after the Holy Well of the same name.
-Lands were purchased over time by the Guinness family to build up an extensive property.
-In 1837, Elizabeth and Benjamin Lee Guinness commissioned St Anne's House, a large Italianate-style residence known locally as “The Mansion”, and it was modified over several generations.
-The Italianate influence included references in the garden follies to ancient Roman sites and the import of actual antiquities.
+1835, Arthur Lee Guinness and Benjamin Lee Guinness bought, for £500, the lease of Thornhill from the O'Reilly family and the trustees of the Holmes family, and negotiated a new lease with John Vernon; they immediately moved into Thornhill House.
+Further lands were purchased over time by the Guinness family to build up an extensive property.
+In 1837, Elizabeth and Benjamin Lee Guinness commissioned St Anne's House, a large Italianate-style residence known locally as "The Mansion", and it was modified over several generations.
+The Italianate influence included references in the garden follies to ancient Roman sites as well as the import of actual antiquities.

+The new estate was named after the Holy Well of the same name, albeit with a slightly different spelling.